Malaybalay

-Malaybalay City, officially the City of Malaybalay (Binukid: Bánuwa ta Malaybaláy), is a component city and capital of the province of Bukidnon, Philippines.
-According to the 2020 census, it has a population of 190,712 people.
+Malaybalay, officially the City of Malaybalay (Bánuwa ta Malaybaláy; Siyudad sa Malaybalay), is a component city and capital of the province of Bukidnon, Philippines.
+According to the 2024 census, it has a population of 195,046 people.

-The city, dubbed as the "South Summer Capital of the Philippines" (shared with Marawi, Lanao del Sur), is bordered north by Impasugong; west by Lantapan; south by Valencia and San Fernando; and east by Cabanglasan and Agusan del Sur.
+The city, dubbed as the "South Summer Capital of the Philippines", is bordered north by Impasugong; west by Lantapan; south by Valencia and San Fernando; and east by Cabanglasan and Agusan del Sur.

 It was formerly part of the province of Misamis Oriental as a municipal district in the late 19th century.
 When the special province of Agusan (now Agusan del Norte and Agusan del Sur) and its sub-province (Bukidnon) were created in 1907, Malaybalay was designated as the capital of Bukidnon.
 It was then formally established as a municipality on October 19, 1907, and was created into a city on February 11, 1998, by virtue of Republic Act 8490.

 Malaybalay City is the venue of the Kaamulan Festival, held annually from mid-February to March 10.